adaamko/POTATO/README.md

 # POTATO: exPlainable infOrmation exTrAcTion framewOrk
-POTATO is a human-in-the-loop XAI framework for extracting and evaluating interpretable graph features for any classification problem
+POTATO is a human-in-the-loop XAI framework for extracting and evaluating interpretable graph features for any classification problem in Natural Language Processing.

 ## Built systems

-To get started with rule-systems we provide rule-based features prebuilt with POTATO on different datasets (e.g. our paper _Offensive text detection on English Twitter with deep learning models and rule-based systems_ for the HASOC2021 shared task).
+To get started with rule-systems we provide rule-based features prebuilt with POTATO on different datasets (e.g. our paper _Offensive text detection on Englis h Twitter with deep learning models and rule-based systems_ for the HASOC2021 shared task).
 If you are interested in that, you can go under _features/_ for more info!

 ## Install and Quick Start
 ### Setup
-__WARNING: EXPLICIT CONTENT!
-The examples are from the HASOC shared task of identifying offensive text.__

 The tool is heavily dependent upon the [tuw-nlp](https://github.com/recski/tuw-nlp) repository.
 You can install tuw-nlp with pip:

 ```